discord-net/Discord.Net/docs/guides/entities/casting.md

 [!code-csharp[Casting](samples/casting.cs)]

 > [!WARNING]
-> If the type you're casting to is null, a `NullReferenceException` will be thrown when its called.
+> If the type you're casting to is null, a `NullReferenceException` will be thrown when it's called.
 > This makes safety casting much more interesting to use, as it prevents this exception from being thrown.

 ## Safety casting